 - interest rates between 65 and 95% are usually charged on top;

-- the cheapest washing machine at Brighthouse could cost over £1,000 if someone paid weekly over three years.
-But a similar machine with similar service cover only costs £350 in a normal shop..
+- the cheapest washing machine at some of these shops could cost over £1,000 if someone paid weekly over three years.
+But a similar machine with similar service cover only costs £350 in a normal shop.

-The good news is that cheaper alternatives are starting to appear.
-Some are set up by local charities working with the local council.
-Fair For You is a pay weekly online shop with a lot of major brand goods but they work on a not-for profit basis and their total costs are often less than half what you would pay at Brighthouse.
+If you want to buy white goods or furniture look at Fair For You – a pay weekly online shop with a lot of major brand goods but they work on a not-for-profit basis and their total costs are often less than half what you would have paid at BrightHouse.

-There is a vicious circle here.
-These loans are marketed at people who have little spare money, often reliant on benefits, but those are exactly the sort of people find it hard to afford the high interest charges.
+These loans are being sold to people who have little spare money, often reliant on benefits, but those are exactly the sort of people who find it hard to afford the high-interest charges.
 The quoted weekly or monthly payment may sound manageable to someone who is desperate, but it becomes a huge burden when it continues over a long period.
-So the loans make money difficulties both more likely and harder to resolve.